Denis Murphy (Australian politician): Early life

 Denis Murphy was born in Nambour, Queensland in 1936.
 His parents were Martin Murphy and Lilian May, née Campbell.
 He was the youngest of eight children and went to an all boys Catholic school, St Joseph's Nudgee College.
 Costar and Saunders (2011) report that "Murphy excelled academically and athletically, most notably in Cricket".
 In 1955, Murphy went on to study high school Physical Education (PE) teaching at Queensland Teachers' Training College.
 The next year he began teaching at Nundah State School.

 Murphy married Gwendoline May Butcher in 1959 and one year later went on to teach in the United Kingdom coaching a senior cricket team until he returned to Brisbane in 1961.
-Once returning home, Murphy became an educator at Redcliffe State High School and then left this position in 1965.
+Upon his return, Murphy taught at Redcliffe State High School and then left this position in 1965.
 During his time at Redcliffe State High School, he worked at night doing furniture removals and at one point worked as a railway clerk.
-In addition to PE teaching, Murphy also taught mathematics and English.
+As well as PE, Murphy also taught mathematics and English.
 At 28 years old (1964) he joined the Australian Labor Party.
-In 1965 he was given the title of President of the Young Labor Association of Queensland and held this title until 1967.
+In 1965 he became President of the Young Labor Association of Queensland and held the position until 1967.

-As he worked he went back to university and studied part time, completing a Bachelor of Arts and receiving his PhD in 1965 at the University of Queensland.
-Murphy's doctorate was an analysis of T.J.
-Ryan, former premier of Queensland, which received positive responses by the University of Queensland Press, they soon after published it.
+While working as a teacher Murphy began studying part-time at the University of Queensland, completing a Bachelor of Arts in 1964 and then a PhD in 1972.
+Murphy's doctoral thesis was an analysis of the career of T. J. Ryan, former Premier of Queensland.
+The University of Queensland Press later published it as T.J.
+Ryan : a political biography (1975).
 In 1966 he left his job as a PE teacher and took on a full-time position at the University of Queensland.